gddavis21/CarND-Term2-Controls-MPC/README.md

     - I wanted my algorithm to be effective for different reference velocities.
 My solution is as follows:
       + I manually tuned the steering value weight at 4 different speeds (30, 45, 60, 75 MPH).
       + In the final algorithm I fit a polynomial model function to these (speed, weight) samples.
-      + The MPC optimizer uses this model to re-compute the steering value weight on every iteration, given the current vehicle velocity.
+      + Use this model to re-compute the steering value weight on every iteration, given current vehicle velocity.
       + The rate of steering change weight is always half the computed steering value weight.

 ### Accounting for actuator latency: